Learning Based Grading Communication

 What should I do if I have or my student has questions?

-We recommend that the first conversation is with your student, who should be able to identify the essentials being studied as well as individual strengths and areas for growth.
-In fact, many teachers are having students monitor their progress using a tracking sheet.
+We recommend that the first conversation is with your student, who should be able to identify the essential learnings being studied as well as individual strengths and areas for growth.
+In fact, many teachers are having students track their progress.
 If questions remain, please include your student’s teacher(s).
-We are committed to frequent and targeted communication.
-Look for additional letters and videos throughout the year.
-These communications will also be listed and linked at the top of this page.